lutzhamel/popsom/BUILD_RELEASE.md

 	$ R CMD build package
 	$ R CMD check --as-cran popsom_xyz.tar.gz
 	```
 	where `xyz` is the version number given in the DESCRIPTION file.
-This builds a folder called `popsom.Rcheck`.
+Note: This builds a folder called `popsom.Rcheck`.

 2. If the check passes, submit tarball `popsom_xyz.tar.gz` to `https://cran.r-project.org/submit.html`

 ## Installing a Package from the GitHub Repository

-In order to install the popsom package from the repository on a Linux machine make sure that you have Latex and gfortran installed.
+In order to install the popsom package from the repository on a Linux machine make sure that you have gfortran installed.
 Then follow the following steps:

 1. In your local repository go to the folder just above the `package` folder and do,
  ```